tomazgda/pub-popularity/data/README.md

 ## "wisely-mosely.csv"
-Data Retrieved on 2022-04-1903
+Data Retrieved on 2022-04-19
 - Places retrieved with the search term "Pubs & Bars"
-- Search area was Wisely to Mosely
+- Search area was Wisely to **Molesey** (Molesey not mosely)

+## "molesey-putney"
+Data Retrieved on 2022-04-20
+- Places retrieved with the search term "local pubs"
+- Search area was Molesey to Putney

+## "molesey-putney2"
+Data Retrieved on 2022-04-2022
+- Did not specify radius in the search area which gave a lot more results.
+All further runs will be done like this.
+- Places retrieved with the search term "local pubs"
+- Search area was Molesey to Putney